-Olympia grew up listening to Dick Pust chatting with candidates for local office and representatives from almost every community group one could imagine.
-Dick hosts “Saturday Morning Conversation,” talking with candidates and local businesses (Buy Local!).
+Olympia grew up listening to Dick Pust chatting with candidates for local office and representatives from almost every community group one could imagine. e.
+On his “Your Community” program (on-air Saturdays at 7am) and podcast (Spotify, Apple, or Google on demand), Dick talks with non-profit groups, community leaders, candidates, and local businesses.
 His non-fiction book AM 1240 – Life at a Small Town Radio Station is local history at its best – worth it just for the photos of Olympia in the late 20th century.

 Jeff Hirschberg - Evenings / Billing-Traffic / Web-Tech Wizard

 I grew up on the mean streets of Hoquiam, where I developed a hardcore computer gaming habit and a love for music and schlocky horror films.
 I headed south to graduate school in Santa Cruz, CA, where I helped design and build Kestrel, a parallel computer for genetic sequence analysis.
 Burned out on school and perpetual sunshine, I returned to Washington and became a corporate drone, writing software to test designs for the world’s largest chip maker.
 After 10+ years of soul sucking, I fell in love with the idea of being broke and decided to become a voice actor.
 I quickly realized I knew nothing about acting, so I began to study and perform, and eventually write, and I even made a little money doing it.
 Now I work as an actor, voiceover artist, writer, computer guy, and whatever else comes along, building my media empire from home in Tumwater, close to family and my fabulous partner Anita.